-The intoxicating smell of grilled meat and the plumes of smoke indicate that I’m close by.
-I’ve just arrived in León, the revolutionary capital of Nicaragua and my first mission after a long bus ride is to find food.
+The intoxicating smell of grilled meat and the plumes of smoke indicate that I’m close.
+I’ve just arrived in León, the revolutionary capital of Nicaragua, and my first mission after a long bus ride is to find food.

 Behind the cathedral I can spot the little chairs and tables of the fritangas.
 Fritangas are small, casual outdoor food stands that fill the main square just before sunset in most Nicaraguan towns.
 There’s no menu, it’s point and choose, and the main staple food is rice and beans.
 And succulent grilled meat!